Three-Time Olympic Gold Medalist

 Botterill is a graduate of Harvard University and the only two-time winner of the Patty Kazmaier award, which honours the top player in women’s college hockey.
 She is also a five-time world champion and was twice named the most valuable player of the World Championship tournament.

 Today, Botterill is an analyst for the NHL’s New York Islanders.
-She has also worked as a studio analyst for TSN, a hockey specialist with CBC’s Hockey Night in Canada, and a guest on TSN’s Off the Record.
+She has also worked as a studio analyst for TSN, a hockey specialist with CBC’s Hockey Night in Canada, and as a guest on TSN’s Off the Record.
 In 2014, Botterill was a sports commentator for CBC at the Sochi Winter Olympic Games.

 Botteril has taken several leadership and mentorship roles within the sports community and the greater community at large.
-She has worked on projects for the International Olympic Committee and the International Ice Hockey Federal, and is currently an ambassador for Right to Play.
+She has worked on projects for the International Olympic Committee and the International Ice Hockey Federation, and is currently an ambassador for Right to Play.
 She has also worked with charities such as the Special Olympics, Kidsport, Children’s Wish Foundation, SickKids Hospital, CanFund, Hockey Canada Foundation, and Canadian Cancer Society.

 Botteril’s career is inspired by her family.
 Her father is a renowned sports psychologist, her mother competed in two Olympic Games as a speedskater, and her brother is a three-time Stanley Cup champion with the Pittsburgh Penguins and is currently the general manager for the Buffalo Sabres.